-- Before applying for confirmation of status - Complete all broadening courses. - Complete the teaching requirement, - Apply for Research Ethics Approval (if relevant) - Keep a record of any permission for inclusion of 3rd party copyright material. - Keep a record of any subject-specific, personal or professional skills which you have already acquired (e.g. research methodology; data analysis and management; record keeping; bibliographical skills; presentation skills; time management; language skills; IT skills; teamwork; problem solving; teaching skills; career planning). - Identify any skills which might require further development or refinement. - Keep a record of any other related activities which have contributed to the development of your work (e.g. conferences attended; courses taken; publications).
+• Before applying for confirmation of status

+- □ Complete all broadening courses. - □ Complete the teaching requirement, as outlined in section 6.2. - □ Apply for Research Ethics Approval (if relevant) - □ Keep a record of any permission for inclusion of 3rd party copyright material. - Keep a record of any subject-specific, personal or professional skills which you have already acquired (e.g. research methodology; data analysis and management; record keeping; bibliographical skills; presentation skills; time management; language skills; IT skills; teamwork; problem solving; teaching skills; career planning). - □ Identify any skills which might require further development or refinement. - □ Keep a record of any other related activities which have contributed to the development of your work (e.g. conferences attended; courses taken; publications).